MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/custom-reporting-and-database-schema-reference-for-telemetry-dashboard.md

 1. In Office Telemetry Dashboard, on the **Getting Started** worksheet, choose **Connect to Database**.

-2. In the **Data connection settings** dialog box, type the names of the computer running SQL Server and the SQL database that you specified when you installed Telemetry Processor.
+2. In the **Data connection settings** dialog box, type the names of the computer running SQL Server and the SQL database that you specified when you installed Office Telemetry Processor.

 3. In the navigation pane, choose **Custom report**.